 2. Homemade Potting Mix

-Alternatively, you can prepare your potting mix at home within few steps.
+Alternatively, you can prepare your potting mix at home within a few steps.

 The primary ingredient for a potting mix is Sphagnum peat moss, vermiculite, and perlite.
 It naturally has an acidic pH ranging between 3.5 and 4.5.

 Here is how you can prepare a nutritious potting mix at home.

 - Add 1 part garden soil and 1 part moistened sphagnum moss

 - Add coarse sand to the mix if the solution is too dense.